 - Doors and window frames- The spaces left at the gates, hinges, and bushes offers are hideouts of bedbugs in your home.

 Your bedroom has items that may have offer hideouts for bed bugs.
 These include:

 - Your blankets, mattress cover, pillowcases, bed covers, and bed sheets offer a suitable environment for bed bugs to hide.
-What bed bugs do is that they hide between layers of the bedding or hide within the folding of these beddings.
-It is important that beddings be well straightened.
+What bed bugs do is hide between layers of the bedding or hide within the folding of these beddings.
+Beddings must be well straightened.
 A heap of dirty clothes in your bedroom will also house bed bugs.

 - Cloth closets.
 Bed bugs hide in wall closets and clothing.
 In case you pile your clothes in an unkempt way in your closet, you are actually providing hideouts for bed bugs.
 The space left by joinery or closets also provides hideouts for bed bugs.

 - Bed Framework.
 You will identify bed bugs in the joint space of the bed framework.
 The hollow metallic or plastic framework provides a more suitable environment for the hiding of bed bugs.
 You will find colonies of bed bugs in the hollow sections from where they will come during the night to attack you or your humans.

 - The ceiling of your bedroom provides a space for bed bugs hideouts.
 Though it takes longer for bed bugs to climb up, they would find safety there eventually.